Mohammed-Salameh/EVE-NG-GNS3/Uploading Appliances to EVE-NG.md

 - **Permission Errors:** If EVE-NG can't access the appliance, ensure you've set the permissions correctly to `755`.
 - **Appliance Not Showing:** Double-check that you've uploaded the files to the correct directory and that the directory name matches the appliance name.

-For further assistance, refer to the EVE-NG community forums or the official documentation.

 ---

 This guide aims to simplify the process of uploading appliances to your EVE-NG environment using FileZilla.